jurassicplayer/OTLN-Calibre-Metadata/README.md

         - Yaoi (Boy's Love): Focuses on male/male relationships, usually the physical kind
         - Yuri (Girl's Love): Focuses on female/female relationships, usually the physical kind
 ### Guidelines
-- Metadata source preference when available: YenPress/YenOn/J-Novel Club/etc. > GoodReads > Amazon
+- Metadata source preference when available: YenPress/YenOn/J-Novel Club/etc. > Kobo > GoodReads > Amazon
+#### Book IDs
+- In order of importance: ISBN, AmazonID, GoodReads
+- All books should have an ISBN number, search in kobo if it's not readily available elsewhere.
 #### Tags
 - Remove all `Manga` tags
 - Add `Light Novel` and `Official Translation` tags